Things to do in St Ives.

 If you are keen to make sure that you see nature on your trip to St Ives then you need to book a trip to Seal Island.
-Just 3.5 miles off the coast of St Ives this island is filled with – you guessed it – seals!
-This is one of the only experiences in the UK where you’ll be able to see these animals up close in their natural habitat.
-At certain times of the year, the island is also abundant with plenty of other wild creatures too.
-Even if you’re not one for gazing upon nature, the spectacular views from the boat trip alone are sure to take your fancy.
-You’ll gain a completely fresh perspective on the rough and rugged Cornwall coastline.
+Just 3.5 miles along the coast from St Ives this island is filled with – you guessed it – seals!
+This is one of the only experiences in the UK where you’ll be able to see these mammals up close in their natural habitat.
+At certain times of the year the island is also abundant with other wild creatures too.
+Even if you’re not one for gazing upon nature, the spectacular views from the boat trip alone are sure to take your fancy and you’ll gain a completely fresh perspective on the rough and rugged Cornwall coastline.

 Enjoy The Beauty Of St Ives Town

-St Ives is wonderfully quaint and it is absolutely delightful, simply wandering around the cobbled streets.
+St Ives is wonderfully quaint and it is an absolute delight simply wandering around the cobbled streets.
 There are many streets that are visual treats but you definitely need to make time to see Fore Street.
-It has some lovely little independent shops.
-You can buy everything here with designer clothing and fudge sure to tantalise the taste buds both available.
-This can be a tourist hot spot in the middle of summer, so our recommendation would be to stop by early in the morning before things pick up.
+With some lovely little independent shops you can buy everything here from designer clothing to fudge.
+Fore Street can be a tourist hot spot in the middle of summer, so our recommendation would be to stop by early in the morning before things pick up.

-You might not be too keen on taking a trip across the water but you could still be anxious to escape the hustle and bustle of the popular tourist town.
-If so, then you should definitely consider taking a hike to Zennor.
-This remote, sleepy town is hidden away on the coast.
-You can reach it by heading west from St Ives along the well-marked path.
-As you journey towards Land’s End, you’ll be surrounded by incredible scenery.
+You might not be too keen on taking a trip across the water but you could still be anxious to escape the hustle and bustle of the St Ives.
+If so then you should definitely consider taking a hike to Zennor.
+This remote, sleepy village is hidden away on the coast, reached by heading west from St Ives along the well-marked South West Coastal Path.
+As you journey towards Land’s End you’ll be surrounded by incredible scenery.
 Be warned that this is a long hike.
-It will take you about four hours to travel the 6.5-mile journey, but it’s well worth the trip.
+It will take you about four hours to walk the 6.5 mile journey, but it’s well worth the effort.

 Discover Globally Famous Food In St Ives

 You probably didn’t expect to find food in this small town that was famous around the world, but you certainly can.
-Just head on down to Blas Burgerworks.
-This has been listed in the Wall Street Journal as one of the absolute best places in Europe to grab a burger.
-You can even pick up a vegan option and you’ll also make new friends.
-After all, at this location, you’re encouraged to enjoy your meal at one of the communal tables so you’re sure to be able to indulge in great food and good conversation.
+Just head on down to Blas Burgerworks, listed in the Wall Street Journal as one of the absolute best places in Europe to grab a burger.
+You can even choose from many vegan options and you’re bound to make new friends whilst enjoying your burger at one of the communal tables, so you’re sure to be able to indulge in great food and good conversation.

 Check out our other blog post ‘Best Restaurant In St Ives With Sea Views” for more suggestions.